- 10 Days

-Return airfare from Toronto, deluxe motorcoach transportation, 9 nights accommodation, 9 breakfasts, 5 lunches, 6 dinners, all highlights listed, Tour Director, Connections Program and all taxes.
+Return airfare from Toronto, motorcoach transportation, 9 nights accommodation, 9 breakfasts, 5 lunches, 6 dinners, all highlights listed, Tour Director, Connections Program and all taxes.

 Prices are in Canadian dollars, are per person and include HST.
 If booking your own airfare reduce price by $500.

 • Rocky Harbour: Ocean View Motel (1 night)